PatrickHuembeli/Adversarial-Domain-Adaptation-for-Identifying-Phase-Transitions/README.md

 Then there is a section for the training, one for the preddiction / evaluation of the DANN, and the last part is to apply unsupervised techniques on the feature space directly.

+### training.py and training_old.py

+- training.py is the new file that has to be placed in the keras backend.
+- training_old.py is a backup of the original file.